 Express Yourself Artshop is the result of such collaboration.
 Creative 360 worked with several local agencies to open Express Yourself Artshop, a crucial inclusive arts program for people with varying abilities.
 Express Yourself Artshop offers over 35 different art, music, drama, dance and wellness classes for more than 175 participants, many of whom have Community Living Support (CLS funding from CMHCM).
-Our full time coordinator and art therapist, Rachel Gaffney, directs 12 outstanding art instructors and numerous volunteers.
+Our full time coordinator Allise Noble, directs 12 outstanding art instructors and numerous volunteers.

 A six-minute video on our website tells the story best as the students explain their Express Yourself Artshop experiences through broad smiles.

 Creative 360 offers a year round schedule of workshops and classes, a speakers’ forum, concerts, Shakespeare performances, dinner theatre, improvisation/comedy, movie screenings, poetry readings, and children’s summer interrelated arts camps.
 Our art gallery is open free to the public and was enjoyed by more than 8,700 visitors last year.
 It is one of the most visible galleries in the area and was voted Greatest Art Gallery in the Great Lakes Bay by readers of Great Lakes Bay Magazine in 2015.